lisenkoevg/learn_languages/README.md

 ```
 ### Compilers configurations
-("compiler" in this project is any program which convert some input to some output:)
+("compiler" in this project is any program which convert some input to some output :)
 ```
 COMPILERS:
 {